rootstrap/blog/content/Live Streaming Apps Architecture - Part 1 - German Lopez.md

 - MPEG-DASH and RTSP are not supported out of the box in any browser.
 You still can find open source or propietary libraries though.
 - Being WebRTC the most modern one, it is supported by pretty much every browser out there.

-**Take Away No.3:** HLS and WebRTC are the options to have in mind when it comes to the playback with broad compatibility.
-It basically boils down to your latency needs.
+**HLS and WebRTC are the options to have in mind when it comes to the playback with broad compatibility.
+It basically boils down to your latency needs.**

 #### Scalability